Joe Robbie: Professional sports

-After moving to Minneapolis, Robbie took an interest in professional football and became a Minnesota Vikings season ticket holder.
+After moving to Minneapolis, Joe Robbie took an interest in professional football and became a season ticket holder for the Minnesota Vikings.

-In March 1965, Joe Foss, the commissioner of the American Football League, met with Robbie in Washington, D.C.
-Foss had attended the University of South Dakota, later serving in the Marine Corps and being awarded the Medal of Honor.
+In March 1965, Robbie met with American Football League (AFL) Commissioner Joe Foss in Washington, D.C.
+During the meeting, Foss encouraged Robbie to consider Miami as a potential site for an AFL expansion franchise.
 At the meeting, Foss recommended that Robbie look into Miami as a potential site for an expansion franchise.
 Robbie formed a partnership with comedian Danny Thomas, a fellow Lebanese-American, and raised the $7.5 million required to purchase an expansion team.

 The Dolphins' stadium was officially called Joe Robbie Stadium from its opening in 1987 until 1996.
 It has undergone a series of name changes since, and it is currently known as Hard Rock Stadium.

-Robbie had a small part playing himself in the film Black Sunday, in which he is interviewed about security for Super Bowl X (1976).
+In addition to his work in football, Robbie briefly appeared as himself in the 1977 thriller Black Sunday, where he was interviewed about security measures for Super Bowl X (1976), which was held at the Orange Bowl in Miami.

+Robbie was also involved in professional soccer, owning both the Miami Toros, which rebranded in 1977 as the Fort Lauderdale Strikers.
+Both of teams that competed in the North American Soccer League (NASL).
+During the early 1980s, the Strikers were temporarily relocated to Minnesota and played as the Minnesota Strikers.
+The Strikers later returned to Florida and resumed operations in Fort Lauderdale, eventually competing in the American Professional Soccer League (APSL).

-Robbie also owned the Miami Toros and the Fort Lauderdale Strikers (later the Minnesota Strikers) soccer teams of the North American Soccer League.
-Joe Robbie Stadium was one of the first major stadiums in the U.S. designed with soccer in mind., and was also designed to be easily reconfigured for baseball.
+Joe Robbie Stadium was one of the first major sports venues in the United States designed with soccer in mind and was also engineered to be easily reconfigured for baseball.

-Robbie also believed that given Miami's rapid growth, it was a foregone conclusion that Miami would have a Major League Baseball team: this was proven correct when the city was granted a franchise, the Florida Marlins (now the Miami Marlins), in 1990, two months after Robbie's death.
+Believing in Miami's growth as a major sports market, Robbie predicted the city would eventually secure a Major League Baseball franchise.
+His prediction was realized in 1990—just two months after his death—when Miami was awarded the Florida Marlins (now the Miami Marlins).